xPrithvi/Random-Forest-Regressor/README.md

 ## Future Improvements

-- Custom user input to the model (involves writting a customer data encoder).
+- Custom user input to the model (involves writting a custom data encoder instead of using pandas.get_dummies()).
 - Reducing the disk size of saved models.